 Serve sarson ka saag hot with makki ki rotis (rotis of maize flour) smeared liberally with ghee, and you are in seventh heaven.
 This recipe requires time and patience to make especially the cleaning and washing the greens.
 But the saving grace is that you can make it in large quantities.
 It does taste better the next day.
 You may also freeze some of it and have it later.

-Every person has a different way of cooking this saag.
-But one proportion that I have seen across the board is 2 parts of mustard green and 2 parts of bathua and 1 part spinach.
+Every person has a different way of cooking this Punjabi sarson ka saag.
+But one proportion that I have seen across the board is 2 parts of mustard greens and 2 parts of bathua and 1 part spinach.
 I also put one cupful of methi (fenugreek) and other greens like radish greens if they are on hand.

 - 2 bunches mustard greens

 - 1 inch piece ginger